Using Best Practice Assessments to Improve Your Security Program

 For many organizations, best practice assessments might be an annual requirement in maintaining compliance with specific frameworks and regulations.

 But beyond meeting basic requirements, security program assessments can be a valuable and proactive opportunity to identify any risks and vulnerabilities within an organization’s current state.
-A thorough assessment of security program policies and processes can reveal gaps that need to be addressed through additional tools or resources.
+A thorough assessment of security program policies and processes can reveal gaps that need to be addressed.

 The findings from best practice security assessments can also be used to keep security as one of the priorities for your organization, especially as business goals continue to adapt and change over time and the cyber threat landscape continues to shift.